AdlungLab/ChREBP/README.md

 *co-last author

-You can run the scripts to reproduce the respective figures of the accepted and soon to be published manuscript.
+You can run the scripts to reproduce the main findings.

 Please forward any request to [Dr. Lorenz Adlung](mailto:l.adlung@uke.de)